Dream-20-22/DatabaseProjectDjango/README.md

 Students can do the following:
 F6.
 Query the list of course sections offered by dept in a given semester and year.

+To run this code, you need following things to do:
+Install Python and mysql-connector-python
+Installing and using Django
+setup the connection
+Python IDE to execute and run the project(you can use pycharm) Change the password of mysql in settings.py and views.py run the command python manage.py runserver or python3 manage.py runserver
+That's all